One dead, others injured in shooting during Kansas City Super Bowl parade

 US House impeaches Biden’s immigration chief Mayorkas over border crisis

-“At the conclusion of the Chiefs rally today, there were shots fired on the west side of Union Station,” Graves explained, referring to a historic train station in central Kansas City, Missouri.
+“At the conclusion of the Chiefs rally today, there were shots fired on the west side of Union Station,” Graves explained, referring to a historic train station in downtown Kansas City.

-“Immediately, officers responded to the area, took two people into custody and also immediately rendered life-assisting aid to those victims.”
+Graves led a second briefing shortly afterwards, confirming the 22 gunshot victims.

-She added that the investigation is still active and more updates were forthcoming: “We still have parties that are walking into hospitals.”
+“Right now we’re still working on a total number of victims.
+This is still an active investigation,” she said.
+“We do have three persons detained and under investigation for today’s incident.”

 “This is absolutely a tragedy, the likes of which we would have never expected in Kansas City and the likes of which we will remember for some time,” Lucas said.
 He explained that he himself had been forced to flee when the shots erupted.